Dorialexander/Pyllica/README.md

 <h3>Textbook</h3>

 textbook(url, title, firstpage, lastpage) is a much simpler function than textpress.
-It allows you to get a set of pages from any document on gallica.
+It allows you to get a set of pages from any text-version of a document on gallica.

 To use textbook, you have to specify the following information:<ul>
 <li>url = url id for the book.
 The information must be a string (and put into brackets).</li>